 Acquiring real estate in Jamaica can be complex but more often than not, is reasonably straightforward.

 Land is sold “as is” in Jamaica and if a Registered Title is available, then there is usually no complexity.
-With hundreds of real estate agents and private sales available in Jamaica, finding your dream ranch or home is just around the corner.
+With hundreds of real estate agents and private sales available in Jamaica, finding your dream property could be just around the corner.

-Complication can occur in the case of unregistered land.
-What I have learned in dealing with such matters is that while in urban areas land ownership is clearly defined with a registered title, it is not necessarily so across the island.
+Complications can occur in the case of unregistered land.
+What I have learned in dealing with land acquisition is that, while in urban areas land ownership is clearly defined with a registered title, it is not necessarily so in rural areas.

-The Common Law Title in Jamaica is an Indenture document which sets out the names of the parties involved and the conditions of sale.
+The Common Law Title in Jamaica (an Indenture document) sets out the names of parties involved and conditions of sale.